GerritCodeReview/aws-gerrit/dual-primary/README.md

 * `cf-service-primary`: define the service stack running the gerrit primary
 * `cf-dns-route`: define the DNS routing for the service
 * `cf-service-replica`: define the service stack running the gerrit replica
-* `cf-service-lb`: define the LBs in front of gerrit primaries (this includes haproxy as well as NLB)
 * `cf-dashboard`: define the CloudWatch dashboard for the services

 When the recipe enables the replication_service (see [docs](#replication-service))